Epidural hematoma: Causes

 The most common cause of intracranial epidural hematoma is head injury, although spontaneous hemorrhages have been known to occur.
 Epidural hematomas occur in about 10% of traumatic brain injuries, mostly due to car accidents, assaults, or falls.
 They are often caused by acceleration-deceleration trauma and transverse forces.

 Epidural hematoma commonly results from a blow to the side (temporal bone) of the head.
 The pterion region, which overlies the middle meningeal artery, is relatively weak and prone to injury.
 Only 20 to 30% of epidural hematomas occur outside the region of the temporal bone.
 The brain may be injured by prominences on the inside of the skull as it scrapes past them.
-Epidural hematoma is usually found on the same side of the brain which was impacted by the blow, but on very rare occasions it can be due to a contrecoup injury.
+Epidural hematoma is usually found on the same side of the brain that was impacted by the blow, but on very rare occasions it can be due to a contrecoup injury.

 A "heat hematoma" is an epidural hematoma caused by severe thermal burn, causing contraction and exfoliation of the dura mater and exfoliate from the skull, in turn causing exudation of blood from the venous sinuses.
 The hematoma can be seen on autopsy as brick red, or as radiolucent on CT scan, because of heat-induced coagulation of the hematoma.